 Context of the evaluation

-Since 1976, the Federal Weatherization Assistance Program (WAP) has been helping low-income households around the country manage their energy costs.
-Participating households receive free energy audits and several thousand dollars worth of free energy-efficiency retrofits, including wall insulation, attic insulation and ventilation, foundation insulation, and air leakage reduction.
-Currently, all owner-occupied households at or below 200 percent of the poverty line are eligible for assistance.
-It is claimed that weatherization reduces heating bills by 25 percent and overall energy bills by an estimated $350 to $400 per year, but more work needs to be done to substantiate these claims.1
+Since 1976, the Federal Weatherization Assistance Program (WAP) has been helping low-income households around the United States manage their energy costs.
+Participating households receive free energy audits and several thousand dollars’ worth of free energy-efficiency retrofits, including furnace replacement, attic and wall insulation, and sealing of holes and gaps that cause drafts.
+During the study period (2011-2014), all owner-occupied households nationwide at or below 200 percent of the poverty line (e.g. up to US$51,500 for a four-person household) were eligible for assistance from WAP.
+1

 Details of the intervention

 In partnership with local agencies implementing the Weatherization Assistance Program (WAP), researchers conducted a randomized evaluation to measure the impact of WAP on energy savings.
 First, they identified a sample of over 30,000 low-income households that were likely to be eligible for the program.
 These households were then randomly assigned to two groups:

 WAP encouragement group: Approximately 8,600 households were encouraged to apply for WAP and offered assistance in completing the application (which is time intensive and requires extensive paperwork documenting eligibility).
 Using a firm with extensive experience managing outreach campaigns in the area, the researchers directed about US$475,000 of outreach and application assistance towards households in the treatment group to try to get them to enroll.
 The firm’s field staff conducted almost 7,000 initial in-person visits, more than 32,000 phone calls, and 2,700 follow-up appointments to these households to raise awareness about the program.
 This encouragement approach aimed to increase the likelihood that eligible households would participate in WAP.